Unleash/unleash-client-go/README.md

 We can see a result of **854.3 ns/op**, which means around **101.131 billion** feature toggle evaluations per day.

 **Note**: The benchmark is run with a single CPU core, no parallelism.

+## Design philsophy

+This feature flag SDK is designed according to our design philosophy.
+You can [read more about that here](https://docs.getunleash.io/topics/feature-flags/feature-flag-best-practices).